Aquafina-water-bottle/jp-mining-note/docs/docs/blockquotes.md

 ---

-# Interface
+# Desktop Interface

-The interface is relatively straight forward on both Anki Desktop, and on mobile devices.

-=== "Desktop Interface"
 TODO image

 On desktop, only the Primary definition is revealed by default.
 All other blockquotes are shown by un-collapsing the individual sections.

-=== "Mobile Interface"
+---

+# Mobile Interface
 TODO

 On mobile, the collapsible sections are replaced with tabs.
 Clicking on these tabs reveal the relevant section.

 TODO table of icon to section

 ---